Intermittent time series forecasting: local vs global models: Probabilistic models for intermittent time series

-\paragraph{Autoformer} The Autoformer \citep{autoformer_2021} is another transformer-based architecture designed for forecasting.
-It decomposes the original time series into trend and remainder; this decomposition is applied also by D-Linear.
-This decomposition is performed repeatedy across different steps of a transformer.
-Additionally, Autoformer replaces the self-attention with an auto-correlation mechanism, which uses the Fast Fourier Transform to focus on the data with the strongest temporal correlations.
+\paragraph*{Autoformer} The Autoformer \citep{autoformer_2021} is a transformer-based architecture \citep{vaswani_attention_17} designed for forecasting.
+It decomposes the original time series into trend and remainder; the same decomposition is applied by DLinear.
+This operation is performed repeatedly across different steps of a transformer.
+The standard transformer architecture is composed by an encoder-decoder structure containing self-attention, a triplet of matrices that is able to capture dependencies across long sequences \citep{vaswani_attention_17}: Autoformer replaces the self-attention with an auto-correlation mechanism, which uses the Fast Fourier Transform to focus on the data with the strongest temporal correlations.